The Boyfriend/Girlfriend Guide to Caring for Someone with Type 1

 Read about The 5 Most Common Party Foods and What it Means for Blood Sugar Management.

 Be aware that our mood might be based on blood sugar levels, high or low.
 We may be very stubborn or crabby, or we may just need a juice box.

 Here are the symptoms of highs (hyperglycemia) and lows (hypoglycemia):

 - High symptoms: nausea, deep sighing breaths, confusion, flushed and warm skin, drowsiness

 - Low symptoms: shaky, pale and sweaty skin, headache, hunger, weakness, trembling

-If you recognize signs of a low or a high, the first thing to do is ask if the person if they need your help in any way.
-Most Type 1s know how to treat these circumstances and will do what they usually do to correct them.
+If you recognize signs of a low or a high, the first thing to do is ask the person if they need your help in any way.
+Most type 1s know how to treat these circumstances and will do what they usually do to correct them.